 There are two main types of mobile applications: native and mobile Web.
 Native applications integrate directly with the mobile device's operating system and can interact with its hardware much like the software on a personal computer.
 Native applications are also capable of taking advantage of local APIs in order to maximize functionality while preserving efficiency.
 Mobile Web applications are apps that run directly from an online interface such as a website.
-These applications typically cannot manipulate a device's hardware and are limited to the web application's APIs rather than the programming packages found on the phone (Industry Innovations: A Mobile Applications Interview with Bob Evans, 2011).
+These applications typically cannot manipulate a device's hardware and are limited to the web application's APIs rather than the programming packages found on the phone13.
 A mobile website is a series of web pages created for the sole purpose of being viewed on a mobile device's web browser.
 These pages are often created using HTML, but some operating systems such as iOS or Android are equipped with a webkit.
-These webkits enable web page rendering that extends functionality far beyond that of a typical mobile Web application; they allow hardware manipulation, user interface scaling, and more (Industry Innovations: A Mobile Applications Interview with Bob Evans, 2011).
+These webkits enable web page rendering that extends functionality far beyond that of a typical mobile Web application; they allow hardware manipulation, user interface scaling, and more14.

 Some applications are hybrids that combine the interface and coding components of a web-based interface with the functionality derived from native applications.
 This allows developers to update the application remotely while still affording a large amount of programming functionality.
-It also extends the number of platforms which can run the application, as their web-based nature ensures the application must not necessarily be platform-specific (Industry Innovations: A Mobile Applications Interview with Bob Evans, 2011).
+It also extends the number of platforms which can run the application, as their web-based nature ensures the application must not necessarily be platform-specific 15.
 Currently, the two dominant operating systems - Google's Linux-based open-source Android Operating System and Apple's iPhone Operating System (iOS) - both support their own marketplaces where users can purchase mobile applications.
-Some apps are packaged with the operating system by default, but most apps must be downloaded manually from an app marketplace (Coustan & Strickland, n.d.).
+Some apps are packaged with the operating system by default, but most apps must be downloaded manually from an app marketplace16.